 Chapter in this post:

-Buying an SD card sounds like an easier task than it ends up being.
+Buying an SD card sounds like an easier task than it actually is.
 Because there are different formats, a number of names and also different manufacturers or brands.
-So before you go to the nearest electronics store or order a memory card online, please read the following paragraphs first.
-If you already know whether you want to buy an SD, microSD, SDHC or SDXC card, but you are still bothered by the labels, characters and numbers, then take a look at this guide: What are Class, SDHC, SDXC, UHS, I, A, V and Co.?
+So before you go to the next electronics store or one memory card ordered online, please read the following paragraphs first.
+If you already know whether you want to buy an SD, microSD, SDHC or SDXC card, but are still bothered by the labels, characters and numbers, then take a look at this guide: What are Class, SDHC, SDXC, UHS, I, A, V and Co.?

 The size of your SD card, SDHC or SDXC memory card should be in the instructions for use of the device in which you want to use the memory expansion.
 MicroSD cards are usually used in a smartphone.
 For larger devices such as DSLR cameras or an older MacBook, regular SD models can be inserted.
 So my tip: it's best to buy a microSD with an adapter for SD slots.
 That is not more expensive and makes your mobile storage flexible to use.
 Whether it's a drone, smartphone, laptop, camera or dictation machine - with a small memory card and an adapter for a larger format you are always well equipped.